Ducco-The-Duck/StS_Clone/README.md

 ### Vulnerability and Strength
 Vulnerable units take 50% more damage from attacks.
 Strength grants added damage to the unit's attacks.

+### Discarding Cards
+Discarding a card removes it from its pile and puts it at the top of the discard pile.

 ### Knives and Juggling
-Knives are 0 mana attacks which deal 3 damage, draw a card and purge.
+Knives are 0 mana attacks which deal damage, draw a card and purge.
 When a knife is drawn, it is discarded and a card is drawn.
-When an attack is played, knives trigger from the discard pile, dealing 3 damage to a random enemy.
+When an attack is played, knives trigger from the discard pile, dealing damage to a random enemy.
 Knife damage counts as attack damage, even if triggered.

 Juggling once draws and discards a knife.